demonwife/Rokenbok-Archive/site/content/set/rc-fire-rescue-2004.md

 title: RC Fire & Rescue
 year: 2004
 description: >-
-  You take control as Rokenbok Fire & Rescue rushes down the super slide and quickly bursts through the Firehouse doors.
+  You take control as Rokenbok Fire & Rescue rushes down the slide and quickly bursts through the Firehouse doors.
 You are on your way to save the day!
 Your RC Fire & Rescue Vehicle comes with a working rescue claw and arm that flips vehicles upright.
-Rescue your other Rokenbok vehicles right from your Control Pad!
 archiveLinks:
   - name: 08/13/2006
     link: https://web.archive.org/web/20060813190214/http://www.rokenbok.com/catalog/pd_03223.html